ClimateChangeInstitute/edu.umaine.cs.syringepump/README.md

 ## Setup

 The syringe pump control software is written in Python and requires Python 2.7 to be installed.
+The software also requires that the `pyserial` library is installed (see below for installation details).

 The syringe pump controller can operate in three separate modes: motor emulation, Adafruit Motor HAT (via Raspberry Pi or some Linux)